mit-gfx/CDFG-website/README.md

 - `cdfg-theme`: see "Theme Files" below
 - `collections`: contains markdown files for the website content divided by  content type
 - `pages`: contains markdown files that define the layout and content for each of the main pages

-### Content Management

-This site uses Netlify CMS as front-end for editing the site content, which can be accessed at [cdfg-website.netlify.app/admin](https://cdfg-website.netlify.app/admin/#/collections/pages).

-You can also edit the markdown files in this repository directly instead of using the CMS.

-Note: if working on the website locally, any changes made via the content manager will be published to the git repository, rather than your local files.

-More information on Netlify CMS can be found in their [documentation](https://www.netlifycms.org/docs/intro/).

 ### Local Development